 By 1950, it was a dormitory (Ross Hall) for Emerson College.
 It continued to be Ross Hall in 1951.

-On July 16, 1951, 229 Marlborough was acquired from the Palmers by Frederic W. Simpson.
-He and his wife, Sheila T. Simpson, made it their home They previously had lived in Pennsylvania.
+On July 16, 1951, 229 Marlborough was acquired from the Palmers by Frederic Wheeler Simpson, Jr. He and his wife, Sheila Treasa (Hanratty) Simpson, made it their home.
+They previously had lived in Pennsylvania.
 On February 16, 1952, he transferred the property into his and his wife’s names.

-On March 13, 1954, 299 Marlborough was acquired from the Simpsons by real estate dealer John J. Venola.
+On March 13, 1954, 299 Marlborough was acquired from the Simpsons by real estate dealer John Joseph Venola.
 He lived in Somerville.
-Later that year, he married Charlotte G. Rohan, an attorney.
+Later that year, he married Charlotte Galbraith (Rohan) Collins, an attorney, the former wife of Thomas William Collins.
 After their marriage, they lived at 401 Marlborough.

 On April 30, 1957, 229 Marlborough was purchased from John Ventola by Philip L. Fortin of Cambridge, and on the same day, he transferred it to his sister-in-law, Cecile (Robillard) Fortin, the wife of Charles Auguste Fortin, an insurance agent.
 They made it their home.